Do you feel like selling never gets any easier?

 Before full-scale deployment, run controlled pilots using shortlisted AI tools with a small subset of users.

-With preliminary real-world testing, you can validate the capabilities and ease of use of the tools which always look glossy yet do not always work as smoothly.
+With preliminary real-world testing, you can validate the capabilities and ease of use.

-• Choose pilot participants across roles, regions, or product lines for diverse feedback.
+• Choose pilot participants from across roles, regions, and product lines to ensure diverse feedback

-• Then, develop quantifiable metrics to compare pre- and post-AI performance on factors like sales productivity, lead conversion rates, or call resolution time.
+• Then develop quantifiable metrics to compare pre- and post-AI performance across factors such as sales productivity, lead conversion rates, and call resolution time

-A finance company was eager to enhance its customer service and lead generation through an AI-driven chatbot.
+A finance company was eager to enhance its customer service and lead generation using an AI-driven chatbot.

-Before fully integrating this technology into their website, they conducted a pilot test.
+Before fully integrating this technology, they conducted a pilot test.

-From their previous research, the company selected a chatbot tool that promises real-time customer query handling, lead capturing, and integration with their CRM.
+Based on their previous research, the company selected a chatbot that promises real-time customer query handling, lead capture, and integration with their CRM.

 The company decided to run the pilot for a month.
 They deployed the chatbot on two of their most visited web pages: “Home Loan Services” and “Credit Card Queries.”

-A subset of the sales team, consisting of ten representatives, was trained on the chatbot’s backend.
+A subset of the sales team, consisting of 10 representatives, was trained on the chatbot’s backend.
 They learned how to monitor conversations, intervene when necessary, and extract lead information.

-Over the month, the chatbot interacted with visitors, answering queries and capturing lead information.
+During the test, the chatbot interacted with visitors, answering queries and capturing lead information.
 The sales reps monitored these interactions, occasionally stepping in for complex queries.

 Two feedback forms were created:

-• For customers — after each chatbot interaction, customers were prompted to rate their experience and provide comments.
+• After each chatbot interaction, customers were prompted to rate their experience and provide comments

-• For sales reps — at the end of the pilot, the involved sales reps filled out a detailed feedback form about the chatbot’s accuracy, ease of use, and impact on their sales activities.
+• At the end of the pilot, sales reps completed a detailed feedback form on the chatbot’s accuracy, ease of use, and impact on their sales activities

 An analytics team assessed the chatbot’s performance by analyzing:

 The project team met with the sales reps to discuss their experiences.
-They delved into challenges, potential improvements, and the overall impact on their sales process.
+They looked at challenges, potential improvements, and the overall impact on their sales process.

-Armed with quantitative data and qualitative feedback, the company’s management reviewed the pilot’s outcomes.
+Armed with quantitative data and qualitative feedback, management reviewed the pilot’s outcomes.

 They assessed whether the chatbot met their expectations, its ROI potential, and any necessary modifications before a full-scale rollout.